Hey, to all the anime fans.

 Futaro is desperate to work to pay off his family’s debt.
 He ends up becoming an educator for five twins from a wealthy family.

-Every one of them is anxious to their own degree and is a nuisance to handle or simply doesn’t take a keen interest in their studies and have a good academic record.
+Every one of them is anxious about their own degree and is a nuisance to handle or simply doesn’t take a keen interest in their studies and have a good academic record.

 However, that’s a challenge for Futaro, since he’s expected as their instructor and he’s determined to earn money to pay off his debt.
 That’s why what comes from there has been intriguing up to this point.